Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/1-introduction.md

 ## Vitis Unified Software Platform

-The Vitis software platform includes the Vivado Design Suite, and works with hardware designs created in Vivado.
+The Vitis&trade; software platform includes the Vivado Design Suite, and works with hardware designs created in Vivado.
 The Vitis unified software platform is an integrated development environment (IDE) for the development of embedded software applications targeted towards